 AHCI or the Advanced Host Controller Interface is a hardware feature only available with Serial ATA (SATA) storage devices.
 AHCI Link Power Management lets the SATA AHCI controller put the SATA link to the disk into a low power mode when no IO is requested.
 It automatically reverts to full power when IO is requested.
 The different options in the drop down menu change the resume time for the AHCI Link to get to full power.

-This can save some power and is dependant on whether your hardware supports it or not.
+This can save some power and is dependent on whether your hardware supports it or not.
 Chances are, if you bought your computer in the last couple of years, it should be SATA enabled.
-Check if your notebook or PC have a SATA controller and a SATA HDD.
+Check if your notebook or PC has a SATA controller and SATA HDD.

 System Cooling Policy